Katia and Marielle Labèque

-Recently announced to have joined the prestigious recording label Deutsche Grammophon, KATIA AND MARIELLE LABÈQUE are sibling pianists renowned for their ensemble of synchronicity and energy.
-Daughters of Ada Cecchi (who was, herself, a pupil of Marguerite Long), Katia and Marielle had a childhood filled with music.
-Their musical ambitions started at an early age and they rose to international fame with their contemporary rendition of Gershwin's Rhapsody in Blue (one of the first gold records in classical music) and have since developed a stunning career with performances worldwide.
+Katia and Marielle Labèque are sibling pianists renowned for their synchronicity and energy.
+Their musical ambitions started at an early age and they rose to international fame with their contemporary rendition of Gershwin’s Rhapsody in Blue (one of the first gold records in classical music) and have since developed a stunning career with performances worldwide.

-They are regular guests with the most prestigious orchestras such as the Berlin Philharmonic, Bayerischer Rundfunk, Boston Symphony, Chicago Symphony, Cleveland Orchestra, Leipzig Gewandhaus, London Symphony, London Philharmonic, Los Angeles Philharmonic, Filarmonia della Scala, Philadelphia Orchestra, Dresden Staatskapelle and Vienna Philharmonic, under the direction of Semyon Bychkov, Lionel Bringuier, Sir Colin Davis, Gustavo Dudamel, Charles Dutoit, Sir John Eliot Gardiner, Miguel Harth-Bedoya, Kristjan Jarvi, Pavo Jarvi, Zubin Mehta, Seiji Ozawa, Antonio Pappano, Georges Prêtre, Sir Simon Rattle, Esa-Pekka Salonen, Leonard Slatkin , Michael Tilson Thomas, and Jaap van Zweden.
+They are regular guests with the most prestigious orchestras of Europe and America, led by conductors including Semyon Bychkov, Lionel Bringuier, Sir Colin Davis, Gustavo Dudamel, Charles Dutoit, Sir John Eliot Gardiner, Kristjan Järvi, Paavo Järvi, Zubin Mehta, Seiji Ozawa, Antonio Pappano, Georges Prêtre, Sir Simon Rattle, Esa-Pekka Salonen, Leonard Slatkin, Michael Tilson Thomas, and Jaap van Zweden.

-For their own label KML recordings, they have recently released Sisters with a selection of musical pieces from their personal and professional lives.
-Fall 2015 saw the release of the DVD from the documentary The Labèque Way produced by "El Deseo" (Pedro Almodovar) and filmed by Félix Cábez.
-Previous releases include a Gershwin-Bernstein album, and their project Minimalist Dream House (50 years of minimalist music inspired by the early 1961 concerts curated by La Monte Young at Yoko Ono’s downtown New York loft).
-Their first recording under the new DG agreement will be music of Stravinsky and Debussy to be released at the end of 2016.
+For their own label, KML Recordings, they recorded Sisters (2014), featuring a selection of musical pieces from their personal and professional lives.
+Fall 2015 saw the DVD release of the documentary The Labèque Way produced by “El Deseo” (Pedro Almodóvar) and filmed by Félix Cábez.
+Previous releases include a Gershwin and Bernstein album, and their project Minimalist Dream House (50 years of Minimalist music).
+The Labèques’ KML Recordings recently joined the historical label Deutsche Grammophon.
+Their most recent recording features Stravinsky’s The Rite of Spring and Debussy’s Epigraphes Antiques.
+Their next album, Moondog, will be released in Spring of 2018.
+For more information, visit labeque.com